Peridigital/mini-lessons/ng-assessment-points/state-params/README.md

     a. the user's info of the button that was clicked on should be displaying <br />
     b. the user's info that is being displayed should be based on the user id in the url <br />

-3. Show your mentors when you are finished.
+3. Show your mentor when you are finished.